Joao-Ex-Machina/jbcr.pt/content/blog/x200andhalf_1.md

 The most recent MoBo upgrade you can do is to the x201 motherboard (No I was not going to spend 2000$ for those custom made chinese Motherboards that convert a x200 into a machine from the 2020's).

-This machine, has some considerable upgrades to the x200 namely the CPU, which is normally a 1st gen Core i5 with Hyper-Threading.
+This machine has some considerable upgrades to the x200 namely the CPU, which is normally a 1st gen Core i5 with Hyper-Threading.
 Basically better compile times, better internet browsing, possible better "gaming" (I only play Doom, Doom 2, Slay the Spire....and sometimes TF2).

 ![The setup](/x200_setup.jpg)